Israeli defense minister says the Gaza war has entered a new stage with an expanded ground operation

 Gallant said Friday that Israel expects a long and difficult ground offensive into Gaza soon.
 It “will take a long time” to dismantle Hamas’ vast network of tunnels, he said, adding that he expects a lengthy phase of lower-intensity fighting as Israel destroys “pockets of resistance.”

-His comments pointed to a potentially grueling and open-ended new phase of the war after three weeks of relentless bombardment.
 Israel has said it aims to crush Hamas' rule in Gaza and its ability to threaten Israel.
 But how Hamas' defeat will be measured and an invasion's endgame remain unclear.
-Israel says it does not intend to rule the tiny territory but not who it expects to govern — even as Gallant suggested a long-term insurgency could ensue.
+Israel says it does not intend to rule the tiny territory but has not said who it expects will — even as Gallant suggested a long-term insurgency could ensue.

 In Washington, the Pentagon said U.S. Defense Secretary Lloyd Austin spoke with Gallant on Friday and “underscored the importance of protecting civilians during the Israel Defense Forces’ operations and focusing on the urgency of humanitarian aid delivery for civilians in Gaza.”
 The Pentagon said Austin also brought up “the need for Hamas to release all of the hostages.”